header bg

 Mapping: Department Mission to Program Educational Objectives (PEOs)

 This mapping shows the objectives of the B.Sc.
-The Forensic Science program aligns with the core mission of the School of Biosciences and Bioengineering.
+Forensic Sciences (Hons.) program aligns with the core mission of the School of Biosciences and Bioengineering.

 PEO No. Program Educational Objective (PEO) Summary Mission Alignment